Giladx/lpmtX/README.md

 # lpmtX

-LPMTX2 is a new experiment with hva LPMT updated to of0.8.4
+LPMTX is a new experiment with hva LPMT updated to of0.8.4

 done
 ----